powerlink-team-kalycito/openPOWERLINK_systec/doc/supported-platforms/zynq-mn.md

 1. Select *File* -> *new* -> *Application project*.
 2. Give the name as *zynq_fsbl_dualProcessor* for Dual processor design.
 3. Change processor to 'ps7_cortexa9_0' and use exiting Board support package *standalone_bsp_zynq_intaxi-host-axi*.
-4. Click *Next* and select existing template 'Zynq FSBL for AMP'.
-Verify the description starts with 'AMP Modified'.
+4. Click *Next* and select existing template 'Zynq FSBL'.
 5. Click *Finish* to add *zynq_fsbl_dualProcessor* project.

 ## How to import the demo projects into Xilinx Software Development Kit {#sect_zynq-mn_import}